rgeo/rgeo-activerecord/README.md

   config.register(RGeo::Geographic.spherical_factory(srid: 4326), geo_type: "point")
 end
 ```

-A more detailed description is available in the [wiki](https://github.com/rgeo/rgeo-activerecord/wiki/Spatial-Factory-Store).

 _NOTE: `rgeo_factory_generator` and related methods were removed in version 4.0, since column types
 are no longer tied to their database column in ActiveRecord 4.2._